Startup Team – How to Make One Work in 4 Steps

 In order to get any vision realized, you need people.
 The right people.
 The dream team is what makes the dreams come true.

 As a startup, you have started from scratch, being guided only by your ideas.
-It took a lot of effort to find the capital, the equipment, to attract clients; to prove to you and to the world that you are making a change.
+It took a lot of effort to find the capital, the equipment, to attract clients; to prove to yourself and to the world that you are making a change.
 If you have found someone with similar vision and passion as you have, then you have made things a bit easier by finding a co-founder.
 And your duo will, in order to prospect, come to the stage where you will have to bring new people in.

 It comes down to knowing when to hire, whom to hire (and whom to let go), spreading your vision onto your team, and sharing both the positive and the negative outcomes of your work.